beccasaurus/simpletray/README.markdown

 ## BUG ALERT

-i stumbled upon a "show stopper" bug for OS X.  After installing wxwidgets from MacPorts, a necessary event wasn't being fired for OS X.  i'm in the process of figuring this out (and also successfully testing OK on Windows)
+The way I'm binding events, one of the events (required for sub-menus) isn't working in Windows or OS X.  I'm currently in the process of fixing this, ASAP!

 ## installation